RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

     ![penacony](https://media.discordapp.net/attachments/887963616182145044/1184404279067422730/71027.png?ex=658bd971&is=65796471&hm=06cfb7b83cacbfca345ddc684831b3fb224a85d8e873199361a243ab95d83b98&=&format=webp&quality=lossless&width=180&height=180){ align=left }

+    Increases wearer's Energy Regeneration Rate by 5%.
+Increases DMG by 10% for all other allies that are of the same Type as the wearer.

     * Increases Energy Regeneration Rate
     * Allows for higher ultimate uptime
     * Increases DMG% for matching-type teammates